 Is your facility fighting COVID-19 with proper hygiene?
 Click here to find out more

-Are You Comparing Chemical Costs Wrong?
+Comparing Chemical Costs in Aged Care

 Chemical Costs

 It’s hard buying hygiene consumables for aged care.
-On the one hand, you want your colleagues to have the safest face masks, gloves, and chemicals.
+On the one hand, you want your colleagues to have the safest face masks, gloves, and cleaning chemicals.
+On the other, budget limitations are a hard reality in the aged care industry, and it’s your job to make savings for your facility.

 You’ve got two conflicting needs: